LibrariesHacked/librarieshacked.github.io/_posts/2021-04-02-membership-mapping-update.md

 * It was easy to follow the instructions and quick to go from postcodes to visualising membership data.
 Great!
 * The conversion process was quick.
 I've not done a lot of performance testing on this yet, but it will depend on a number of things (for example a delay while it 'wakes up' when not used for a little while).
 The main thing is that people aren't left sitting around for too long! (e.g. greater than 5 minutes)
 * Some had high levels of the 'unknown' or 'terminated' postcodes.
 This is just your own library data and can seem bad, but I don't think is too much to worry about!
-Many may be small typos from manual entry in your systems (mixing up 0 and O is surprisingly common!).
-If you do want to do something about your data quality, the conversion tool could be used with a spreadsheet that included customer ID or something similar as an additional column.
-It would then provide you sheet that you could work through to correct.
+Many may be typos from manual entry in your systems (mixing up 0 and O is surprisingly common!).
 * It was mentioned it was great to not have to share any data outside of the organisation.
 This is a key part of the design, and for security in the conversion process.
 But I should also promote that the final aggregated and anonymous data would be great as open data for anyone to explore.

 ### Map layers

-At the moment the two initial views available on the map are:
+At the moment the two available options on the map are:

 * Percentage of the population who are members within each census area
 * The index of multiple deprivation for the area

 The following have all been suggested as additional layers.

 * Location of libraries.
-This also has a good linkup potentially with the [Library map project](https://www.librarymap.co.uk) where I have an initial dataset on library locations (and some mobile library stops).
+This also has a good linkup with the [Library map project](https://www.librarymap.co.uk) where I have an initial dataset on library locations (and some mobile library stops).
 * Public transport stops and route lines.
 I think bus stops would definitely be interesting.
 It will be hard to assess the significance of an individual bus stop, as it could be a service that runs weekly, or every hour.
 But it could be quite revealing in certain areas.
 I'll also look at plotting where the route lines go.
 * Ward boundaries.
 In particular it was requested to display membership and population at this level.
 That sounds good and is certainly possible.
 * Digital exclusion/deprivation.
 I've been interested in mapping this in the past.
-I don't believe there is a single open data indicator of this that is available at the detailed geographies that we're using.
-But I know many local authorities have created their own, and I wonder if I could merge various national data sources into a good indicator.
+I don't believe there is a national open data indicator of this available at the detailed geographies that we're using.
+But I know many local authorities have created their own, and I wonder if I could merge various data sources into a good indicator.
 These often use a combination of factors such as:
-  * Broadband and mobile speeds (quite often linked to rural/urban classifications)
+  * Broadband and mobile speeds (which quite often link to rural/urban classifications)
   * Age of population
   * Income and employment
 * Literacy levels.
 I've had a look at the individual data that goes into the deprivation indicators.
-Within those there are two 'sub domains for education, skills and training.
-One covers adults, with the underlying data being English language proficiency, and the other being qualifications.
-The data for children covers key stage 2 and 4 achievement levels, as well as school absence, and entry to higher and further education.
-(A long winded way of saying I believe we could show both these as useful indicators!)
+Within the educations and skills indicator there are two 'sub domains'.
+One covers adults, with the underlying data being English language proficiency and qualifications.
+Another covers children using data on Key Stage 2 and 4 achievement levels, as well as school absence, and entry to higher and further education.
+That's a long-winded way of saying I believe we could show both these as useful literacy-related indicators!
 * Other library service data.
-I appreciate at the moment people looking at this are doing so in isolation for their library service.
+I appreciate at the moment people looking at this are doing so in isolation, for their library service.
 However, I would be very keen at trialling neighbouring authorities to share their data, and we could then see how these could be displayed alongside each other.

 ### Map design